 How Much are Xcaret Tickets?

-- Xcaret Plus: $129 (Incl. lunch, non alcoholic drinks, some additional facilities and snorkel gear)
+- Xcaret Plus: $125.99 (also includes lunch, non-alcoholic drinks, additional facilities, and snorkel gear)

 - Xcaret Total: $189 (As in Plus but also 1 optional activity like Snuba or Sea Trek)